MindNode Triad

 • Shift ⇧ + Arrow keys: press down Shift ⇧ and expand the selection via the Arrow keys.

-You’ll see that the text in your nodes will be highlighted.
 Now, you can drag and drop or edit the selected nodes in whatever way you like.

 Fold & Unfold Branches